 Friendship Group- We will target children who would benefit from developing skills to make and keep friends.
 This group depends a great deal on role-playing and practice outside of group

-Girl's Group- This group is designed for girls in first and second grade who may benefit from meeting just with other girls in a safe and trusting environment.
+Girl's Group- This group is designed for girls who may benefit from meeting just with other girls in a safe and trusting environment.

 Groups to address specific needs: